xystrive/xystrive/README.md

-### Hey 👋🏼, I'm xystrive
+# Hey 👋🏼, I'm xystrive.
+## A Software Developer with a passion for problem solving and an interest in politics.

 - 22 years old
 - From Portugal

-A Software Developer with a passion for problem solving and an interest in politics.

 **Programming Languages**